On Koebe-type functions for harmonic quasiconformal mappings: Abstract

 \section{Abstract}

-This paper studies a class of generalized harmonic quasiconformal Koebe functions.
+This paper studies a class of Koebe-type harmonic quasiconformal functions.
 It is motivated by the shear construction of Clunie and Sheil-Small [Ann.
 Acad.
 Sci.
 Fenn.
 Ser.
 A I Math.
 9: 3--25, 1984] and the harmonic quasiconformal Koebe function.
-Equivalent univalence conditions, pre-Schwarzian and Schwarzian norms, coefficient inequalities, as well as growth and area theorems for this family of functions are derived.
+Equivalent univalence conditions, pre-Schwarzian and Schwarzian norms, coefficient inequalities, as well as growth and area theorems for this family of functions are established.
 These findings improve several previously known results.